oblador/react-native-vector-icons/CONTRIBUTING.md

 # Contributing

-Thank for taking the time to check out the repo and be willing to contribute!
+Thanks for taking the time to check out the repo and be willing to contribute!

 If you have found an issue or would like to request a new feature, simply create a new issue.
 Be sure to fill out as much information as possible.